Firedrake/aikakirja/readme.txt

 The templates are basically Steve's, only lightly modified.

+=Book index generator

+You will need to add several header fields to blog posts to use the book index generator.
+At a minimum:

+book-title: The Title of the Book
+book-author: Author Name
+book-date: year of publication

+Optionally, if title and author aren't directly sortable:

+book-title-sort: Title of the Book, The (if different)
+book-author-sort: Name, Author (if different)

+If the author wrote this book under a pseudonym but you want to file this book with their other work, use the main name as the author entry, and add:

+book-author-as: Pseudo Nym

+If the book has a variant title in some versions, use:

+book-vt: Variant Title

+If the book is part of a series, use:

+book-series-id: The name of the series
+book-series-index: The position in the series (uses perl <=> sort)

+If a book has multiple authors, separate them with slashes.
+And put the sorted names in the same order, thus:

+book-author: Harry Turtledove/Roland Green/Martin H. Greenberg
+book-author-sort: Turtledove, Harry/Green, Roland/Greenberg, Martin H.

+If a book is part of multiple series, or has multiple and pseudonymous authors, you're on your own for now.

 =Warning

 Note that this is not the full code.
-In my own installation I have a section in aikakirja to generate a list of all reviewed books, and in publish to post selected blog entries to selected newsgroups.
+In my own installation I have a section in publish to post selected blog entries to selected newsgroups.
 If there is a demand for these I will set them as configuration entities and add them into the public code.